TristanNguyen2311/E-commerce-Website-Performance-Analysis-SQL-in-BigQuery/README.md

 ### Objective:
 ### 📖 What is this project about?
 What Business Question will it solve?
-This project uses SQL to query traffic and engagement, revenue, product performanceto:
+This project uses SQL to query and analyze user interactions, shopping patterns, and product performance to:
-✔️ Identify the behavior of customers
+✔️ Identify customer behavior
 ✔️ Enhance user experience
-✔️ Improve conversion rate
+✔️ Improve conversion rates
 ✔️ Optimize marketing strategies

 ### 👤 Who is this project for?